A Desert Valentine

 As I prepared dinner, I once again thought of the city people scurrying around like desert rodents as they made dinner reservations at restaurants, got gussied up, fought traffic and rain and stood in line.
 I smiled to myself as I grilled our steaks over the fire.
 Our setting was romantic in its own right...melt in your mouth grub, engaging conversation by the fireside and a desert full of bloom.
 I wouldn't have traded places with any of the city people for anything!
 The rain continued, in fact, it down right poured.
 But it didn't bother us, we were warm and dry and had each other.
 A coffee cup we had placed outside gathered about an inch of rain that night.

 Sunday, February 15th.
 Again, we woke up to clouds and drizzle.
 It was time to go; our Valentine get away was over.
-But by the time we packed up and drove away from our magical, spot the sun was peeking out and it sent us off with another beautiful rainbow that was even more stunning and brilliant than the one the day before.
+But by the time we packed up and drove away from our magical, spot the sun was peeking out and it sent us off with another beautiful sunset that was even more stunning and brilliant than the one the day before.

 Anza-Borrego Desert State Park